 TCM: Four Wheel Campers has offered solar panels for years.
 For 2015, you’re introducing a new solar panel system and digital charge controller.
 Tell us about the new solar system.

-Tom: We have changed over to a new 100 watt panel.
+Tom: We have changed over to a new 100-watt panel.
 Solar panels and controllers continue to improve on quality, efficiency, and function.
-More importantly, the higher wattage panel and system is lower in price because there have been dramatic changes in the solar marketplace.
-We now offer a 100 watt panel for less money than we offered the 85 or 90 watt panel just last year.
+More importantly, the higher wattage panel and system are lower in price because there have been dramatic changes in the solar marketplace.
+We now offer a 100-watt panel for less money than we offered the 85 or 90-watt panel just last year.
 Hopefully, this trend continues.